Home / packaging / how to make custom packaging

 Printing Methods for Packaging

 Enhancing the packaging with finishing techniques further improves its appeal.
 Hot foil stamping adds a shiny or metallic effect, giving the product a premium, high-end look.
-Embossing and debossing create raised or recessed textures that add a tactile branding element on the product packaging.
+Embossing and debossing create raised or recessed textures that add a tactile branding element to the product packaging.
 Soft-touch coating gives the surface a smooth, velvety feel, enhancing luxury packaging.
 UV spot coating applies a glossy finish to specific areas, highlighting key design elements on the packaging.

-The below image presents different finishing techniques for packaging, including hot foil stamping, soft-touch coating, embossing and debossing, and UV spot coating.
+The image below presents different finishing techniques for packaging, including hot foil stamping, soft-touch coating, embossing and debossing, and UV spot coating.

 Finishes Techniques for Packaging

-Printing the artwork and finishes on the packaging before finalizing the prototype and testing is essential as it allows for a realistic evaluation of the final product’s appearance, durability, and customer perception, ensuring necessary refinements before mass production.
+Printing the artwork and finishes on the packaging before finalizing the prototype and testing is vital as it allows for a realistic evaluation of the final product’s appearance, durability, and customer perception, ensuring necessary refinements before mass production.

 9. Finalize the Prototype and Testing

-Finalizing the prototype involves reviewing 3D mockups, digital proofs, and physical samples to ensure all design and functional requirements are met before production.
+Finalizing the prototype involves reviewing 3D mockups, digital proofs, and physical samples to confirm all design and functional requirements are met before production.
 3D mockups provide a realistic visual representation of the final packaging, allowing for design adjustments without the need for physical materials.
 Once the design is approved, a custom sample is created to assess the packaging’s appearance, structure, and functionality.

 The following image illustrates the process of finalizing a packaging prototype through 3D mockups, digital proofs, and physical samples.